danielbryantuk/pact-workshop-jvm/README.md

 ```

 ## Step 9 - Verify the provider with the missing/invalid date query parameter

+Checkout the 'step9' branch of this repo ```git checkout step9```

 Let us run this updated pact file with our providers.
 We get a 500 response as the provider can't handle the missing
 or incorrect date.

 Here is the dropwizard test output: